danielwinkler/sphase-cmake/README.md

 ### Command line

-The following line loads the scene `myscene.json` and executes it for a total of 3 seconds, sampling every 0.01 to the H5Part output file.
+The following line loads the scene `lobovsky.json` and executes it for a total of 3 seconds, sampling every 0.05 to the H5Part output file.
+After installation (`make install`) the executable is in the `bin` subfolder.
 ```
+cd bin
-./gpusphase -i ./input/myscene.json -t 3.0 -s 0.01
+./gpusphase -i ../../data/lobovsky.json -t 3.0 -s 0.05
 ```

 ## View